Plastic Injection Molded Products

 Debugging is a necessary step in any new plastic injection mold and involves refining all details in the injection mold tool prior to mass-production in an injection mold manufacturing plant.
 All parameters of the injection process must be measured and the parts evaluated closely before being released for final hardening of the steel to make the tool ready for mass production.

 Plastic materials from the waste areas can be recycled and used again.
 Sometimes this happens right on the factory floor.
 They grind up the sprues/runners and any reject parts.
 Then they add that material back into the raw material that goes into the injection molding press.
 This material is referred to as “re-grind”.
 We strictly limit the amount of regrind that is allowed to be placed back into the press since some performance properties of the plastic can degrade as it is molded over and over.
-Other products with less demanding application can be made from more re-grind to lower the cost or appeal to more eco-friendly consumers.
+Other products with less demanding applications can be made from more re-grind to lower the cost or appeal to more eco-friendly consumers.

 SOURCE INTERNATIONAL OPTIMIZES SUPPLY CHAINS